-Join Mark R. McLaughlin, MD, FACS, FAANS and med-student co-host Maggie Fitzpatrick, MS along with attendees from around the world.
+Join Mark R. McLaughlin, MD, FACS, FAANS, and medical-student co-host Maggie Fitzpatrick, MS, with participants from around the world.

 NeuroRounds is hosted by neurosurgeon Mark McLaughlin, MD and medical student Maggie Fitzpatrick, MS.